 Olivier raised a skeptical eyebrow.
 "A bit distantly," she added.

 Miles shrugged.
 "As far as Ishvalans are concerned, it's all family."

 "I see."
 Olivier rather liked that idea.

-She strode through the front door and out into the courtyard, and then she began to sing in Ishvalan, moving toward the tables in a kind of slow dance step, her arms lifted slightly from her sides.
+She strode through the front door and out into the courtyard, and then she began to sing in Ishvalan, moving toward the tables in a kind of slow dance step.

 "Mother, mother, tell me,